Acid Survivors Trust International: Media coverage

-ASTI is often called on for expert comment whenever an acid attack is reported in the media.
+ASTI is often called on for comment whenever an acid attack is reported in the media.
 ASTI has featured in and provided material for coverage of acid violence in media outlets including the BBC, ITV, Channel 4, CNN, The Independent, The Guardian, and The New York Times.

 In October 2023, several media outlets reported on the ASTI investigation showing a sharp rise in the number of attacks in England and Wales.